zylklab/mlbuffet/README.md

-# FRACTAL - MLSERVER
+# MLBuffet

 ----
-This repo contains the work for the DEMO of the FRACTAL project, which will take place at the beginning of October 2021.

-This project is based on the Model Server developed by Zylk, as part of research for FRACTAL.

-Please, always use 'develop' branch to make commits.
-Changes will then be merged to 'master' branch by the repo admin and reviewers.

-# Overview

 This project is a Machine Learning Model Server based on Docker containers.
-Fractal - ML Server consists of 4 main modules, each of which is in charge of a task as described in the table below:
+MLBuffet consists of 4 main modules, each of which is in charge of a task as described in the table below:

 |Module|Description|
 |-----------|-------------|